-- a.
-Executive Management Stock Option Scheme 2009 - b.
-Caratlane Trading India Private Limited Stock Option Scheme for Consultants, 2013 - c.
-Senior Management Stock Option Scheme, 2012
+- Executive Management Stock Option Scheme 2009 - Caratlane Trading India Private Limited Stock Option Scheme for Consultants, 2013 - Senior Management Stock Option Scheme, 2012

 As per the plan, Board of Directors grants options to the employees of the Company.
 The vesting period of the option is one to four years from the date of grant.
-Options granted under the Scheme can be exercised within a period of six years from the date of vesting.
+Options granted under the Scheme can be exercised within a period of six years from the date of grant.
+Options granted under the Scheme can be exercised within a period of six years from the date of grant.
+Options granted under the Scheme can be exercised within a period of six years from the date of grant.
+Options granted under the Scheme can be exercised within a period of six years from the date of grants.
+Options granted under the Scheme can be exercised within a period of six years from the date of grants.
+Options granted under the Scheme can be exercised within a period of six years from the date of grants.
+Options granted under the Scheme can be exercised within a period of six years from the date of grants.
+Options granted under the Scheme can be exercised within a period of six years from the date of grants.
+Options grant grants granof vesting.
 For employees leaving the organization, an option can be exercised within 3 months from the date of resignation.